gregvers/computeclassic-demo/README.md

 # computeclassic-demo
-Demo of Oracle Compute Classic
+Deployment of a 3 tier application on Oracle Compute Classic.
+Oracle Compute Classic runs on Oracle Cloud Infrastructure Classic and Oracle Cloud at Customer.
+The deployment topology is the following:
 ![Topology](/ComputeClassicDemo-topology.png)

+The application source code is located at https://github.com/gregvers/hitcount

 ## Deploy using Orchestration v2
 ### From the CLI: